 At the start of this year, the average rate for a 30-year fixed home loan was around 3.72%.
 It has been on a steady decline since then, and is currently averaging 3.31%, as of April 16, 2020.
 Rates have also dropped for other mortgage products, including 15-year fixed and 5/1 ARM loans.

 Generally speaking, when rates go down like this, a large number of Washington homeowners are able to refinance their mortgages to lower their monthly payments.

 Depending on your current interest rate and your home equity situation, 2020 might be a good time to refinance your home in Washington State.
 Please contact our staff if you’d like to know how it might work out for you, based on your current mortgage situation.

 Washington State Home Prices Continue to Climb

 Home prices in Washington State, meanwhile, continue to rise steadily in nearly every city.
 This means equity levels for homeowners are also on the rise.

 That means homeowners are likely seeing an increase in value in their homes, which means a lot more equity.
 This could allow more Washington homeowners to refinance their mortgage loans in 2020, considering how low rates currently are and likely will be over the coming weeks and months.
-Rising home values boost equity levels for homeowners, which can make it easier to qualify for a refi.
+Rising home values boost equity levels for homeowners, which can make it easier to qualify for a refinance.

 Will a Refi Work for You?